Urbanicity Data

 Urbanicity

-The degree to which a given geographical area is urban.
+Urbanicity is the degree to which a given geographical area is urban.
 Claritas introduces Urbanicity, an indicator for micro geographies (Census tract and Block group only), optimized for businesses that provide retail goods and services to consumers and businesses.

 Retail and Services Market Type | Typical Attributes* |